A Comprehensive BIM Strategy Document. The Problems with BIM Requirements.

 BIM requirements

-While the correct definition of BIM is Building Information Modelling, however, Building Information Model is also commonly used.
-BIM is the process and the model that different parties interact with.
+While the correct definition of BIM is Building Information Modelling, the definition that is Building Information Model also has a right to exist.
+After all, BIM is the process and the model that different parties are interacting with.
 That way, it’s possible to discern specific BIM requirements for both of these definitions.

-Model requirements, on the other hand, are aimed towards the BIM model itself and making sure that every phase of the project ends with a comprehensive BIM model that is suitable for everyone to work with.
+On the other hand, model requirements aim towards the BIM model itself to ensure that every significant phase of the process ends with a comprehensive BIM model that is suitable for everyone to work with, throughout the entire project.

 BIM requirements: problems and recommendations